JorgePe/matrix_6x6/README.md

 - the Move Hub has not enough memory, had to reduce variable and function names and use a font with just 10 sprites (digits) to achieve installation... and when the code runs it fails with a memory error
-- the City Hub worked with the above cripled version so I tried the whole font... not enough memoroy; the best I could use was a 10 digit + 22 letters font
+- the City Hub did worked with the above cripled version so I tried the whole font... not enough memory; the best I could use was a 10 digit + 22 letters font

+Although I do like to use the Move Hub because it is unexpensive to find and already has 2 motors inside, I don't expect to use it with memory-intensive and/or math functions.
+I also don't like use the City Hub - it's expensive and has not enough performance to justify it in my projects, except for it's small size.
+I prefer to use the Technic Hub: is much more powerfull and I can still can buy it for a small cost.

 Please see [Pybricks details on hubs](https://pybricks.com/learn/getting-started/what-do-you-need/) to better understand the memory differences between the hubs